 High School Questions

-Does Time4Learning offer a diploma?Since Time4Learning is not a school, we do not offer a diploma to students using our program.
-Time4Learning is a curriculum tool to be used by the student, while the homeschool parent remains the official teacher of record.
-All 50 states in the U.S. allow parents to issue a homeschool diploma to a child they feel has met or exceeded the guidelines for high school graduation.
+Since Time4Learning is a curriculum and not a school, we do not provide diplomas, but you can as the homeschool teacher of record!
+All 50 states in the U.S. allow parents to issue a homeschool diploma to a child they feel has met or exceeded the guidelines for graduation.
 To check comparable public school graduation requirements, check your state Board of Education website.

-How many credits is a Time4Learning high school course?Time4Learning does not assign credits to courses.
 Time4Learning is a curriculum tool to be used by the student, while the homeschool parent remains the official teacher of record.
-However, Time4Learning's automated system tracks the amount of time students spend on online lessons.
+Time4Learning does not assign credits to courses; however Time4Learning’s automated system tracks the amount of time students spend on the online lessons.
 This feature can help parents estimate the value of the courses based on how much time students spend on their assignments.
-Although each state is unique, a typical one-year high school course equals one credit, while one-semester courses equal one-half credit.
-Another way of counting credits is in hours spent on coursework.
-In general, 120-160 hours spent on a course equals one credit, while 60-90 hours of work equals one-half credit.
-For additional information on high school credits, we suggest checking out the Guide to High School Credits for Homeschool at LetsHomeschoolHighschool.com.
+For information on high school credits, we suggest checking out the Guide to Giving High School Credits at Homeschool.com.

 Technical & Support Questions

 A computer (PC or Mac) with fast access (DSL or cable modem) to the internet is ideal.
 While some subscribers have been able to access Time4Learning with a satellite connection or a Linux operating system, it is not recommended.
 Our curriculum does not support Linux and requires a strong, steady Internet connection to run the streaming lessons.
 We do not recommend using cellular data or mobile hotspots.